ArtifexSoftware/pdf2docx/README.md

     - [x] border style, e.g. width, color
     - [x] shading style, i.e. background color
     - [x] merged cells
+    - [x]
 - [x] Rebuild page layout in docx
+	- [x] text in horizontal direction: from left to right
+	- [x] text in vertical direction: from bottom to top
+	- [x] in-line image
     - [x] paragraph layout: horizontal and vertical spacing
-	- [x] in-line image

 *It can also be used as a tool to extract table contents since both table content and format/style is parsed.*